-In the Archive project window, select Archive.
+5. In the Archive project window, select Archive.

 The archived project is no longer visible in the list unless you use the Archived filter.

-Integrate scans with builds
+Integrate scans with build pipelines

-The Contrast CLI (page 440)provides commands that let you start a scan without using the Contrast web interface.
+The Contrast CLI (page 482) has commands that let you run a scan without using the Contrast web interface.

-This topic provides instructions for using the Contrast CLI for static scans.
+This topic provides instructions for using the Contrast CLI to integrate scans into any build pipeline.